-One general conclusion of the study is that motivated students at both commuter and residential schools perform better in the upper-level accounting courses than students who are not motivated.
-More specifically, all tests used in the study provided strong evidence that the majority of students who responded that they intend to earn high grades in the upper-level accounting courses ended up earning high grades.
-Speaking of motivation, intention to take the CPA examination does seem, in this study, to be a good motivating factor for both the commuter and residential school students to perform well in the upper-level accounting courses.
-There is some limited evidence that intention to attend graduate school is motivating students to perform well (especially when performance is defined as "points") but only under the ANOVA and correlations tests and only at the commuter school.
+One general conclusion of the study is that motivated students at both commuter and residential schools perform better in the Advanced Accounting course than students who are not motivated.
+More specifically, all tests used in the study provided strong evidence that the majority of students who responded that they intend to earn high grades in the Advanced Accounting course ended up earning high grades.
+Speaking of motivation, intention to take the CPA examination and intention to pursue graduate studies do not seem, in this study, to be good motivating factors for either commuter or residential school students to perform well in the Advanced Accounting course.
+There is some evidence, under only one out of three types of statistical tests, that these two factors are motivating students to perform better.

-In light of the above general conclusion, it is recommended that, while accounting faculty (at both types of schools) should find ways to motivate their students to study hard to earn high grades.
-One of those ways could be encouraging them to plan to sit for the CPA exam.
-However, informing students to plan to get admitted to a good graduate school may not be a good motivating factor, especially at the residential school.
+In light of the above general conclusion, it is recommended that, while accounting faculty (at both types of schools) should find ways to motivate their students to study hard to earn high grades, they should keep in mind that informing students to plan to sit for the CPA exam or get admitted to a good graduate school may not be good motivating factors.
 Thus, accounting faculty should think of other motivating factors that are not tested in this study.

 Another general conclusion of the study is that the distraction variables (i.e., working too many hours per week, working in non-accounting related jobs, and taking too many courses per semester) have no significant negative associations with student performance at either the commuter or residential school.
-That is, they are not distracting the students and preventing them from earning high grades in the upper-level accounting courses.
-Surprisingly, there is some evidence that carrying a higher course load per semester is associated with better student performance in the upper-level accounting courses at the residential school.
+That is, they are not distracting the students and preventing them from earning high grades in the Advanced Accounting course.
+Surprisingly, there is strong evidence that carrying a higher course load per semester lead to better student performance in the Advanced Accounting course at the residential school.

 In light of this conclusion, it is recommended that accounting faculty, when advising their students, should realize that working as few hours as possible will not necessarily lead to earning higher grades and working too many hours (within a relevant range of, let us say, zero to 40 hours a week) will not necessarily lead to earning lower grades.
 So, faculty need not automatically advise students with lower grades to significantly reduce their work hours, especially if the students have to work anyway to support themselves and/or their families.
 This is so because lower working hours will not necessarily and automatically lead to higher grades since students may not automatically devote the extra time to studying or they may have wrong study habits that they need to fix.
-Furthermore, if students have to work a significant number of hours anyway (even in non-accounting related jobs) to support themselves and/or their families, accounting faculty need not encourage those students to take as few courses per semester as possible, because higher course loads do not seem to lead to lower grades in the upper-level accounting courses.
-On the contrary, there is evidence that higher course loads lead to higher grades at the residential school.
+Furthermore, if students have to work a significant number of hours anyway (even in non-accounting related jobs) to support themselves and/or their families, accounting faculty need not encourage those students to take as few courses per semester as possible, because higher course loads do not seem to lead to lower grades in the Advanced Accounting course.
+On the contrary, there is evidence that higher course loads lead to higher grades at the residential school